MedicalNarratives: Connecting Medical Vision and Language with Localized Narratives: Conclusion

 \section{Conclusion}

-In this work, we propose a robust protocol for annotating medical narratives, aiming to standardize the process of constructing multimodal medical datasets.
-Our curated dataset \dataset, which follows the Narratives Annotation Protocol addresses the specific challenges of medical data collection at scale balancing the relationship between utility and ease/cost of collection.
+This study proposes a robust protocol for collecting and annotating medical narratives.
+Our curated dataset \dataset, which follows the Narratives Annotation Protocol addresses the specific challenges of medical data collection at scale balancing the relationship between downstream utility and ease/cost of collection.
 We argue that this protocol can serve as the de facto standard for annotating future multimodal medical datasets, particularly given its flexibility in capturing grounded text describing medical images effectively.
-By establishing and scaling this protocol, we pave the way for systematic and scalable dataset creation for all medical domains.

-For semantic tasks, we demonstrate a strong performance over prior vision-language (VL) models on our well-curated medical imaging benchmark, across both classification (zero-shot, and full-shot) and retrieval tasks, establishing new VL state-of-the-art results and demonstrating the effectiveness of in-domain data filtration methods on model performance, as we finetune our \model on 4.7M samples while \biomed trains on over 15M samples.
+We demonstrate a strong performance over prior models, across both classification and retrieval tasks, establishing new state-of-the-art results and demonstrating the effectiveness of data filtration methods on model performance, as we train our \model on \countlen samples while \biomed trains on over 15M samples.
 We hope future work leverages our developed models, dataset, and protocol.